 "It's hard to believe that the presence of one English language teacher (Roy Hange) in 1991 became a relationship that has lasted for 25 years and has helped hundreds of thousands of people in their daily lives," said His Holiness Patriarch Mor Ignatius Ephrem II, patriarch of Antioch and All the Eas

-MCC's long involvement in Syria, a country at peace until six years ago, has led MCC into its single biggest crisis response in its near 100-year history.
-Since the war began, MCC has provided more than $41 million in humanitarian relief to those most in need in Syria, Iraq and their neighboring countries of Lebanon and Jordan.
+MCC's long involvement in Syria, a country at peace until six years ago, has led MCC into its biggest crisis response since World War II.
+Since the Syrian war began, MCC has provided more than $41 million in humanitarian relief to those most in need in Syria, Iraq and their neighboring countries of Lebanon and Jordan.

 "I don't think anybody ever expected what we are going through today,” the patriarch said, “but God used this relationship to prepare for this huge amount of work MCC is doing now in Syria, and for Syria.
 (MCC) continues to bring out the best in people, in contrast to this war.”